alexandreatlima/alexandreatlima/README.md

 ### About me:
 💻 I'm a software engineer passionate about web development\
 🎙 I'm talking about `[React, Javascript, Node]`\
-📚 Right now I'm studying about TypeScript, mobile development with React Native and Container with Docker\
+📚 Right now I'm studying about a lot of things 😂 but I'm really excited about Python\
 👨‍🏫 Work as a educator at Ironhack and Blue EdTech